32x32 RGB LED Matrix Panel - 4mm Pitch

 Bring a little bit of Times Square into your home with this totally adorable 5 inch square 32 x 32 RGB LED matrix panel.
 These panels are normally used to make video walls, here in New York we see them on the sides of busses and bus stops, to display animations or short video clips.
 We thought they looked really cool so we picked up a few boxes of them from a factory.
-They have 1024 bright RGB LEDs arranged in a 32x32 grid on the front.
+They have 1024 bright RGB LEDs arranged in a 32x32 grid on the front with 4mm grid spacing.
 On the back there is a PCB with two sets of dual IDC connectors (two input, two output: in theory you can chain these together) and 12 16-bit latches that allow you to drive the display with a 1:16 scan rate.

 These displays are 'chainable' - connect one output to the next input - but our Arduino example code does not support this (yet).
 It requires a high speed processor and more RAM than the Arduino has!